A Century of Stage and Screen

 The Champaign Park District establishes the Champaign Parks Foundation with its first initiative a major fundraising campaign to restore the Virginia Theatre.
 Restoration of the theatre’s eastern lobby is started that year.

-Following a large bequest from Michael’s Catering owner Michael Carragher, the Champaign Park District launches a major restoration of the Virginia Theatre’s main and mezzanine lobbies and concession stand.
+Following a significant bequest from Michaels’ Catering owner Michael Carragher, the Champaign Park District launches a major restoration of the Virginia Theatre’s main lobby – now renamed “Tootsie’s Lobby” in tribute to Mr. Carragher’s mother, Ruth – as well as its mezzanine lobby and concession stand (“Tootsie” was Ruth Carragher’s nickname; both she and Michael loved the Virginia’s best-in-class popcorn).
 Work concludes just in time for the annual New Year’s Eve concert presented by The Chorale (Julie Beyler, director).

 The Virginia Theatre’s Wurlitzer Pipe Organ is rededicated following its restoration by John-Paul Buzard Pipe Organ Builders in a special concert featuring award-winning theatre organist Chris Gorsuch.